karlhulme/drouter/README.md

 This information should also be used to produce multiple versions of the OpenAPI documentation so that a client can use whichever version they like.

+## Api Key

+Mark any operation as `requiresApi` key.
+This will trigger the `x-api-key` header to be expected in the openapi documentation.

+If an operation is marked as `requiresApi` key then an `apiKeyHandler` function will need to be supplied with the service config.